Pillou/PriorityQueue/README.md

 # PriorityQueue
-Simple priority queue
+Simple priority queue based on a binary heap

-First :
-Binary Heap using int (could be another type)